-The Company's total payment obligation under the Collaboration Agreement and the Harvard License Agreement was \$7.2 million as of the initial date, some of which was subject to a minimum funding commitment under applicable circumstances as indicated above which were all completed as of March 31, 2021.
+The Company's total payment obligation under the Collaboration Agreement and the Harvard License Agreement was \$7.2 million as of the initial date, some of which was subject to a minimum funding commitment under applicable circumstances as indicated above which were all completed as of June 30, 2021.

-The Company has recorded expenses in the amount of \$159 thousand and \$222 thousand as research and development expenses related to the License Agreement and to the Collaboration Agreement for the three months ended March 31, 2021, and 2020, respectively.
+The Company has recorded expenses in the amount of \$162 thousand and \$202 thousand for the three months ended June 30, 2021, and 2020, respectively.
+For the six months ended June 30, 2021, and 2020 the expense were \$320 thousand and \$424 thousand, respectively which are part of the total payment obligation indicated above, as research and development expenses related to the License Agreement and to the Collaboration Agreement.
 No withholding tax was deducted from the Company's payments to Harvard in respect of the Collaboration Agreement and the License Agreement since this is not taxable income in Israel in accordance with Section 170 of the Israel Income Tax Ordinance 1961-5721.